Rio Celeste Waterfall & Tenorio Volcano National Park Guide

 The powerful Rio Celest Waterfall plunges 98 feet into a pool of bright blue water surrounded by dense tropical forest.
 The contrast is as striking in person as it is in photos – a true diamond in the rough.

 From the ranger station to the waterfall turnoff, the trail is relatively flat and paved (about twenty minutes).
 Beyond that, the remainder of the hike is unpaved.
 Once you reach the turnoff point to the waterfall, you’ll need to descend a series of about 250 steep paved stairs.
-It’s a bit of a challenge on the return ascent, but worth it!
-Just stop, breathe, and enjoy the scenery – often. 🙂
+It’s a bit of a challenge on the return ascent, but it’s worth it!
+Just stop, breathe, and enjoy the scenery – often.

 Some people choose to visit the waterfall last in the sequence to re-energize themselves before the trek back to the ranger station.
 If you choose to do that, the first highlight you’d come across would be Laguna Azul.